Blog

 Why Verification Comes Last in the GEO Stack

-Answer engines do not trust self-claims by default.
+LLMs do not trust self-claims by default.
 Even a perfectly structured and consistent business profile still raises a final question:

 Can this information be confirmed outside the business’s own website?

-Verification is where GEO shifts from internal consistency to external validation.
-Without it, AI may understand a business accurately — but still avoid recommending it to users.
+Verification is where local GEO shifts from internal consistency to external validation.
+Without it, AI may understand a business accurately, but still avoid recommending it to users.
+However, if all previous optimizations are implemented, verification dramatically enhances their impact, making your local business a preferable choice for answers.

 What Verification Means in GEO